 Cold weather safety tips

 When you know severely cold weather is coming, remember to take steps to prepare.
-Please also check on your elderly or disabled neighbors, and take caution when using portable heating devices like space heaters.Keep in mind
+Please also check on older adults, people with disabilities, and people experiencing homelessness, and take caution when using portable heating devices like space heaters.Keep in mind

 If you have an emergency situation, please dial 911.